 Whether you’re spotting new signs of mold and dampness in the home, but you don’t know the cause, or you’ve recently moved in or been away from the property for a long time and want to make sure that it’s in good help, learning to detect leaks is an important skill to have.
 Taking a water meter reading and foregoing water use for a while can help.
 If the reading has changed at all despite the fact that you haven’t used any water, that’s a good sign of a leak.
 Check faucets, toilets, the flapper valves at the bottom of the water tank, and whatever visible pipes you have to signs of water damage or moisture after having turned the main shut-off valve.

 Making the fix

 Naturally, if your pipes, faucets, and other plumbing are the problem, then getting in a plumber is going to be the right solution.
-You may have found what seems to be the source of the leak but, instead of patching it up to yourself, it’s good to get a professional assessment in.
+You may have found what seems to be the source of the leak but, instead of patching it up to yourself, it’s good to get a professional assessment such as from the .
 They might be able to fix not only the leak itself but find the initial problems that are causing it.
 Sometimes, it’s down to simple pipe wear and tear.
 But some leaks have deeper causes.
-For instance, a leak faucet might have its source in rubber washers that have become worn out due to too high a water temperature.
+For instance, a leaking faucet might have its source in rubber washers that have become worn out due to too high a water temperature.
 Hiring a certified, insured plumber can help you get to the bottom of things.

 Mind your head